First things first

 - Where do the assets on this site come from?

-Keep It In The Community gathers together submitted and approved ACVs from the official listings of councils in England — originally largely sourced from councils’ online registers — and details of the spaces and places that communities find valuable in their own neighbourhoods.
+Keep It In The Community gathers together submitted and approved ACVs and community-owned assets from the official listings of councils in England — originally largely sourced from councils’ online registers — and details of the spaces and places that communities find valuable in their own neighbourhoods.
 Find out more.

 If you would like to add new assets or edit the information on existing entries, go to the homepage, and input the postcode or street name for the asset.
 Click the asset’s position on the map to create a pin, and fill in the information.